amarder/locovote/frontend/src/methodology.md

 ## Data

-The figure below explores the relationship between district racial composition and test score progress.
-Each point represents a school district, with the x-axis showing the proportion of White students and the y-axis showing average student growth percentile, broken down by year and subject.
+The figure below examines the relationship between a district's racial composition and test-score progress.
+Each point represents a school district; the x-axis shows the proportion of White students, and the y-axis shows the average Student Growth Percentile.
+The size of each point reflects the number of students in that school district.

 ```js
 async function createDemographicsGrowthData() {